CompuTec/computec-docs/docs/processforce/user-guide/manufacturing/time-booking/time-bookings.md

 # Time Bookings

-The time Booking function allows registering the time and cost of a specific Resource work connected to a particular Manufacturing Order.
+The Time Booking function allows registering the time and cost of a specific Resource work connected to a particular Manufacturing Order.

 :::info Path
     Production → Time Bookings → Time Bookings
 :::

+---

 ## Creating Time Booking